 SG: That’s true.

 CC: Okay.
-When you travel to Europe or to other faraway places, do you fast the whole travel or you take some food with you?
+When you travel to Europe or to other faraway places, do you fast the whole travel or do you take some food with you?

 SG: Well, it depends.
 I mean, a lot of it is overnight.
 So it’s an excellent opportunity to fast.
 We take bags of nuts with us.
 Sometimes it’s rather humorous how many nuts we carry over to Europe.
 But yeah, so we’ll take nuts.
 A lot of airports have fine pistachios now in almost every spot.
 They’re ridiculously expensive, but they are available now.
 So if I’m in a pinch, that’s what I’ll eat.
-And so there’s more opportunities.
+And so there are more opportunities.

 CC: What do you do to avoid the jetlags?